Vorkuta uprising: Commemoration

 In Yurshor there is a monument to the Lithuanian victims of the shooting during the Vorkuta uprising at Mine 29 "Yurshor".
 The monument is the bronze mourning figure surrounded by iron pillars with tops joined by arcs.
 The composition stands on huge granite slabs.
 The sculpture of the mourning figure (1990) was designed by sculptor Vladas Vildžiūnas and the monument design (2009) is by architects Rimantas Dičius, Vitaliy Troshin and Vasoly Barmin.
 The pedestal bears the inscriptions, in the front: in Lithuanian «Tėvynė Lietuva didžiuojasi», same in Latin: «Patria Lituania superbit» [Fatherland Lithuania is proud], in the back: «Tėvynė Lietuva verkia» and «Patria Lituania flet» [Fatherland Lithuania is mourns].
 A memorial plaque is attached at the right front supporting granite slab in 2003.

+In popular culture

+While not specifically mentioned, Call of Duty: Black Ops features the player, an American CIA agent captured at the Bay of Pigs, partaking in an uprising to escape Vorkuta.